-3.1 This will ensure that the Authority will be compliant with the current legislation and proper practices in terms of financial management.
+5.1 The production of this financial information will ensure that the Authority will be compliant with the current legislation and proper practices in terms of financial management.
 As such it will cover the Riparian authorities and all the Tees Valley population in terms of a fit for purpose River Tees Port Health organisation.